-Finding yourself or a loved in need of a detox center can be a daunting task.
+Finding yourself or a loved in need of a detox center can be daunting.

 Research is key to the process.

 When looking at an addiction recovery center, find out what type of non-medical services they offer.
-Do they use a 12 step program?, Are there licensed counselors and therapists available?, What services are in place after treatment?
+Do they use a 12-step program?
+Are licensed counselors and therapists available?
+What services are in place after treatment?

 Financial obligations are also important.

-Do they accept insurance and, if so, does your insurance cover the particular center you are considering?
+Does the facility accept insurance and, if so, does your insurance cover the particular center you are considering?
 Is there any type of financial assistance available?
-There may even be state-supported treatment that centers that will help offset costs.
+You may even find state-supported treatment centers that will help offset costs.

 Choosing the right detox center also includes aftercare concerns.

 The time spent in recovery is intended to not only detoxify the physical body, but to also get you prepared to leave.
-Many treatment centers have a network of housing, job placement and support groups in place so you are not left on your own once you leave.
-This is one of the best fail-safe aspects of recovery.
+Many treatment centers have a network of housing options, job placement services, and support groups in place so you are not left on your own once you leave.
+This aftercare support is crucial to a sustainable recovery.

 Regardless of the choice you make, do your research.
-It can make a world of difference.
+Talk to the staff members; visit the facility; read reviews; talk with alumni, if possible.
+This preparation can make a world of difference.
 Rest assured that treatment centers are there for you and your loved ones.
 They want your success and they are there to help and support you through this process.

 How to Choose the Right Addiction Treatment Center.
 Everyday Health.
 Retrieved April, 2017.